Frequently Asked Questions

 What is the Professional Writing Internship Program?

-Professional Writing majors and minors participate in internships that are linked to the Internship Seminar (English 499).
-Professional Writing students usually take the Internship Seminar the first semester of their senior year (the semester prior to your graduation semester.)
+Professional Writing students participate in internships that are linked to the Internship Seminar (English 499).
+Professional Writing students usually take the Internship Seminar the first semester of their senior year (the semester prior to your graduation semester).
 Sometimes, due to scheduling difficulties, students take the seminar during their final semester, but it is probably preferred to do the class one semester before the semester in which you graduate.

 Should I do the internship at the same time as English 499?